Engineering Assessment Regulations

 - Non-Final Year students who have exceptionally been offered the opportunity to repeat failed modules across a third academic session due to extenuating circumstances.

-Applications to repeat modules as an external candidate must be supported by the Faculty/School and the University’s Regulations, Quality and Standards Committee.
+Applications to repeat modules as an external candidate must be supported by the Faculty/School and the University’s Regulations, Quality and Standards Board.

 Candidates who are permitted to repeat failed modules shall not be able to repeat any module which has been passed.
 Candidates who are permitted to repeat failed modules will be required to repeat all failed modules (or alternative modules with the equivalent credit weighting at the discretion of the Faculty/School).